Model Checking and LTS Minimization

-LTSmin is a toolset for model checking and manipulating labelled transition systems.
-LTSmin already connects a sizeable number of existing (verification) tools: muCRL, mcrl2, DiVinE, SPIN via an included version of SpinJa, NIPS, CADP and opaal.
-Moreover, it allows to reuse existing tools with new state space generation techniques.
+To obtain its input, LTSmin connects a sizeable number of existing (verification) tools: muCRL, mCRL2, DiVinE, SPIN (SpinS), UPPAAL (opaal), SCOOP, PNML, ProB and CADP.
+Moreover, it allows to reuse existing tools with new state space generation techniques by exporting LTSs into various formats.

 Implementing support for a new language module is in the order of 200–600 lines of C "glue" code, and automatically yields tools for standard reachability checking (e.g., for state space generation and verification of safety properties), reachability with symbolic state storage (vector set), fully symbolic (BDD-based) reachability, distributed reachability (MPI-based), and multi-core reachability (including multi-core compression and incremental hashing).